pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for methods 🤵/ISSUE 🎫/🎫 ISSUE ⌘ cmd.md

             Number: 123456789

    - IF|$token:
-        Then: SUCCESS|Saved to your wallet.
+        Then: DONE|Saved to your wallet.
         Else: FAIL|You declined the token.
    ```
    Uses: [`INFO`](<../../../📃 Prompts 🤔/🤔 Status ⚠️ prompts/INFO ℹ️/INFO ℹ️ prompt.md>) [`IF`](<../../⌘ for control ▶️/IF ⤵️/⤵️ IF ⌘ cmd.md>)